Our associate education experts David Driscoll, Gulshan Kayembe and John Dunne helped us write this article.

 Back up your statements with evidence

-For example, if you say that pupils enjoy coming to school, you could support this using attendance data or pupil and parent voice activities.
+If you say that pupils enjoy coming to school, for example, you could support this using attendance data or pupil and parent voice activities.

 There's no single set of evidence that you should use, as it will depend on the information you normally use to assess your school.
 However, you should take the following into account as a minimum: